sonic-net/DASH/dash-pipeline/bmv2/README.md

 - `stage`: Specify which stage this table represents for the matching stage type, e.g. `acl.stage1`.
 - `isobject`: When set to "true", a top level objects in SAI that attached to switch will be generated.
 Otherwise, a new type of entry will be generated, if nothing else helps us to determine this table is an object table.
 - `ignored`: When set to "true", we skip this table in SAI API generation.
+- `match_type`: Some match kinds used in DASH might not be supported by BMv2, such as `list` and `range_list`.
+In BMv2, we use `optional` to make the P4 compiler happy.
+However, we still want to generate the correct SAI API.
+This tag is used to specify the match type in SAI API generation.

 For more details, please check the SAI API generation script: [sai_api_gen.py](../SAI/sai_api_gen.py).